 From elite sport through to grass-roots participation, sport can be used to reduce stigma and start positive conversations about mental health.

 Each month, we send a monthly e-newsletter to update individuals from across the sport, physical activity and mental health sectors about a variety of topics.
-Our newsletters provide updates on our work, share good practice from across the sector and opportunities for you to get involved with.
-To date, over 1400 people have signed up to receive our newsletter.
+Our newsletters provide updates on our work, and share good practice from across the sector and opportunities for you to get involved with.
+To date, over 1,400 people have signed up to receive our newsletter.

 Coaches play a key role in supporting people experiencing mental health problems to become active.
-That's why we have developed some handy videos to help support coaches on their journey to making their classes and training sessions more inclusive.
+That's why we've developed some handy videos to help support coaches on their journey to making their classes and training sessions more inclusive.
 We've teamed up with partners including UK Coaching, along with Mind ambassador Duke McKenzie MBE, to bring you some top tips.

 The CARE acronym infographics and animation help you to promote good mental health through your coaching.
 Our CARE resources were co-created in 2016/17 with UK Coaching and Public Health England.